Deepak003/SurveyReactJS/README.md

 export default postReducer;

 ---------------------------------------------------------------------------------------------
-We will fill in the contents of that function a bit later.
 Now let’s understand another important concept in Redux called actions.
 Actions are nothing but plain Javascript objects with a type property.
 This type property describes the event that is taking place in the application.
 This event can be anything from incrementing a counter to adding items in an array.
 These actions help us track the different events that are happening in our application.
 The structure of an action is as follows-

 {
  type: 'EVENT_NAME'